Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things become new. (2 Corinthians 5:17)

 Surrendering to Motherhood Means Not Looking Back:

 Once we begin following God we are not to look back.
 This goes for motherhood as well.
-Dwelling on the past and wishing for carefree days to return, only leads to grief and doublemindedness.
+Dwelling on the past in this way, and wishing for carefree youthful days to return, only leads to grief and doublemindedness.
 We are meant to embrace the present season, finding joy and contentment in the new identity He has given us.

 Let the old things pass away.